Search

 • High-resolution manometry, endoscopy, CT/MRI if indicated

 • Some centers combine modalities for comprehensive evaluation.
+CGH Journal

-4. Multidisciplinary review
+4. Multidisciplinary Review

-• Involve ENT, gastroenterology, speech pathology, dietetics, occupational therapy, and psychology (if needed)
+• Involve ENT, gastroenterology, speech pathology, dietetics, occupational therapy, and psychology if needed

-• Medasyst can assist with Dysphagia and swallowing difficulties
+• Medasyst can assist with dysphagia and swallowing difficulties

 Diet & Texture Modification

-• Medasyst can assist with Dysphagia and swallowing difficulties
+• Medasyst can assist with dysphagia and swallowing difficulties

 Compensatory & Rehabilitation Techniques

-• Postural maneuvers (e.g. head tilt, chin tuck)
+• Postural maneuvers (e.g., head tilt, chin tuck)

-• Swallowing maneuvers (e.g. effortful swallow, Mendelsohn maneuver)
+• Swallowing maneuvers (e.g., effortful swallow, Mendelsohn maneuver)

-• Strengthening exercises (e.g. Shaker exercise, tongue resistance training)
+• Strengthening exercises (e.g., Shaker exercise, tongue resistance training)

 • Neuromuscular electrical stimulation (NMES) in appropriate cases